sanhaus/control-panel.en/help/subdomains-certificates/using/monitoring-ssl-certificates.md

 >
 >Adobe recommends that you renew an SSL certificate of the associated subdomains **when it is close to the expiration date**.
 Certificate renewal can take a few days depending on your organization, we recommend that you allocate appropriate time for this process.

-The list of subdomains for each of your instances is accessible directly when selecting the **[!UICONTROL Subdomains & Certificates]** card.
+The list of subdomains for each of your production instances is accessible directly when selecting the **[!UICONTROL Subdomains & Certificates]** card.

 Subdomains are arranged by the closest expiration date of the SSL certificate, with visual information on the expiration, in days:

 * **Green**: the subdomain has not certificate expiring within the next 60 days.
 * **Orange**: one or more subdomains has a certificate that will expire within the next 60 days.